scantist-ossops/silverstripe-framework/docs/en/misc/module-release-process.md

 	mymodule/
 		README.md
-		code/
+		src/
 		docs/
 			installation.md
 			tutorial.md
 			howto-search-mymodule.md

-The ["sapphiredocs" module](http://open.silverstripe.org/browser/modules/sapphiredocs/trunk) can be used to list and render content inside a `docs/` folder (although it is not required, Markdown is designed to be readable in plain text as well).
+The ["docsviewer" module](https://github.com/silverstripe/silverstripe-docsviewer) can be used to list and render content inside a `docs/` folder (although it is not required, Markdown is designed to be readable in plain text as well).